MYSQL Select without from (values table constructor)

 Too bad the stand-alone use of

-is still not part of Core SQL.
-Consequently, only three out of the six tested databases support it. select
+values is still not part of Core SQL.
+Consequently, only three out of the six tested databases support it. select without from, on the other hand, works on four of them.

 By now you might wonder why stand-alone

-might be useful at all.
-As I implied above, it is more powerful than select
+values might be useful at all.
+As I implied above, it is more powerful than select without from because it is not limited to produce a single row.

 The following

-statement returns today’s and yesterday's dates (use-case) in two rows—not two columns:VALUES (CURRENT_DATE)
+values statement returns today’s and yesterday's dates (use-case) in two rows—not two columns:VALUES (CURRENT_DATE)

 , (CURRENT_DATE - INTERVAL '1' DAY)